James Patton Brownlow: Atlanta campaign and McCook's raid

 On July 4, 1864, General Johnston pulled his forces back over the Chattahoochee River and had almost all the ferry boats for miles in either direction destroyed.
 The fords were impassable because of heavy spring rains.
 McCook's division remained near Soap Creek guarding the ferries.
 They exchanged gunfire from time to time with Confederates occupying rifle pits on the other side of the Chattahoochee.
 On July 9, 1864, Brownlow's men were ordered to dislodge them and attempted to do so at a supposed ford near Power's Ferry.
 They found the river impassable.
 Colonel Joseph Dorr of the 8th Iowa Cavalry Regiment, acting commander of the brigade, arrived on the scene and ordered Brownlow to complete the mission.
 Brownlow then devised one of the most unusual raids of the Civil War, if not in all military history.
 He had most of his men keep up a steady fire from their side of the shore while he led a squad of nine men to a point about 1 mi upstream where they put their guns and cartridge boxes on a small wooden raft and swam naked across the Chattahoochee.
 Leaving one man to guard the raft, Brownlow led his naked men through the woods.
 As they somewhat painfully proceeded without shoes or other clothing for cover, Brownlow ordered them to "cuss low" so as not to give themselves away.
 When they reached the Confederate positions, they emerged, clothed only with cartridge boxes, screaming and shooting.
 The scene so startled the Confederate defenders that most of them immediately fled into the woods, leaving 12 men to be taken prisoner.
 After swimming back across the river, Brownlow's men expressed even more admiration for their commander who was willing to share the hardships and dangers of the mission and not just to order others to carry out the unusual and uncomfortable task.
+In an official report to his commander, McCook described the raid as one of Brownlow's "characteristic feats" and "a very successful raid for naked men to make."

 On July 9, 1864, General Johnston pulled back to Peachtree Creek and the Union forces soon crossed the Chattahoochee River near Power's Ferry.
 On July 17, 1864, Confederate General John B. Hood relieved General Joseph E. Johnston of command of the Confederate forces defending Atlanta.
 Hood attacked the Union Army positions several times and suffered numerous casualties over the next several days before taking a more defensive posture.